Join Us to Increase Access to Massachusetts Identification Cards for People Experiencing Homelessness

 Working to increase funding for the Residential Assistance for Families in Transition Program and maintain expanded eligibilty

 Before FY'17, only families with children under 21 could access RAFT.
 This year, we were able to get language in the final budget that expands eligibility to also include elders, people with disabilities, unaccompanied youth, and other household types.
 This expansion is critical, as homelessness and housing insecurity exist among all household types.
+See DHCD's FY'17 data on who was served by the expansion here.

 Please consider supporting this year's RAFT campaign as an organization and as an individual.
 Read our letter to potential endorsers.